The 10 Meter South Pole Telescope: Introduction

 \section{Introduction}

 Observations of the cosmic microwave background (CMB) radiation have enormous power to address fundamental questions in cosmology.
-Primary temperature and polarization anisotropies in the CMB provide a unique view of the primordial plasma, while secondary anisotropies yield information about the structures that have formed in the universe \citep[e.g.,][]{HuDodelson02}.
-Measurements of CMB anisotropy are the main scientific motivation for the South Pole Telescope (SPT).
+Primary temperature and polarization anisotropies in the CMB provide a unique view of the primordial plasma, while secondary anisotropies yield information about the structures that have formed in the universe \citep[e.g.,][]{hu02b}.
+The cosmological information encoded in the medium- and large-scale CMB temperature anisotropy, measured with exquisite precision by the {\it WMAP} instrument \citep{nolta09}, provides some of the most important evidence in support of our current cosmological model \citep{dunkley09}.
+This model has been further strengthened by the detection and measurement of so-called ``E-mode'' CMB polarization anisotropy \citep[e.g.,][]{kovac02,page07}.
+The next frontiers in CMB anisotropy measurement are the small-scale secondary anisotropies and the ``B-mode'' polarization signature.
+Measuring this next generation of signals is the main scientific motivation for the South Pole Telescope (SPT).

-The Sunyaev-Zeldovich (SZ) effect, in which CMB photons are scattered by hot, intracluster electrons \citep{SunyaevZeldovich72}, is a potentially powerful tool for finding clusters at high redshift \citep[e.g.,][]{CarlstromHolderReese02}.
+The most significant source of small-scale secondary CMB anisotropy is expected to be the Sunyaev-Zeldovich (SZ) effect, in which CMB photons are scattered by hot electrons in the deep potential wells of massive clusters of galaxies \citep{sunyaev72}.
+The SZ effect is a potentially powerful tool for finding clusters at high redshift \citep[e.g.,][]{carlstrom02}.
 A sufficiently sensitive SZ cluster survey can produce a large, nearly mass-limited sample of clusters.
 Follow-up measurements of photometric redshifts will then allow determination of the cluster abundance as a function of redshift.
-This is a sensitive probe of structure formation, capable of providing strong constraints on the amplitude of density fluctuations and on the density and equation of state of dark energy (\citealt{HolderHaimanMohr01}).
-On small angular scales ($l \ga 3000$), CMB temperature anisotropies are expected to be dominated by the SZ effect.
-A measurement of the angular power spectrum of this signal will yield constraints on $\sigma _{8}$ and $\Omega _{M}$ that are complementary to those from a cluster survey (\citealt{KomatsuSeljak02}).
+This is a sensitive probe of structure formation, capable of providing strong constraints on the amplitude of density fluctuations and on the density and equation of state of dark energy (\citealt{holder01b}).
+Additionally, a measurement of the angular power spectrum of this signal will yield constraints on cosmological parameters that are complementary to those from a cluster survey (\citealt{komatsu02}).